Before the pandemic, Jessica Hullman did not like to work from home.

-As a housing and mortgage industry analyst for Wall Street, Richard Koch spends his days in his Westchester, New York, condo interviewing companies about their plans.
+As a housing and mortgage industry analyst for Wall Street, Richard Koch spends his days in his Westchester, N.Y., condo interviewing companies about their plans.
 “Overwhelmingly, they say, ‘We are totally shocked and surprised at how well this is working out and how productive people are working from home,’ ” Koch, 62, said.

 Of course, he knew that firsthand.
 He had worked effectively from home full time for years before his new employer, in a compromise, offered him a hybrid schedule.
 Before the pandemic, he commuted to Manhattan three days a week and sat at a desk in the office “and did the exact same thing” he did at home.
 What was the point?